 We’ve already taken a look back at the key business trends in 2014, but what does the year ahead hold?
-We asked an O2 Guru, two successful entrepreneurs and O2 Business’s Paul Lawton to take a look into a crystal ball and tell us what they see being big in the world of business in 2015.
+We asked some business experts to look into their crystal balls and tell us what they see being big in the world of business in 2015.

-Take a look at the video above, then join Paul Lawton as he takes a deeper look at some of the trends you should get your business ready for in 2015 below:
+Paul Lawton takes a deeper look at some of the trends you should get your business ready for in 2015:

 Beyond flexible working

 In 2014, the tech to allow us to work flexibly finally hit the mainstream.
 But in 2015, I see things going even further.
 With new legislation allowing any worker with over 26 weeks of service the right to request flexible working, any stigma associated with working from home will disappear in 2015.
 Ever improving technology will also help us all get more done when we’re on the move, with 4G coverage expanding throughout the year too.
 Could this be the end of the office as we know it?

 Research that we conducted in 2014 showed a distinct rise in the over 55s starting businesses, but I think 2015 will be the year that young people take over.
 With the graduate job market more competitive than ever, the digital skills that today’s teenage and twenty-somethings have grown up with will really pay off.
 From ten year-olds setting up loom band businesses to Nick D’Aloiso selling his mobile news app to Yahoo for $30 million, I predict we’ll see many more of these young, savvy businesspeople emerging in 2015.

 Integrated apps will help us get more done